lake-wg/authz/draft-selander-lake-authz.md

 ### Flight 2

 The domain authenticator receives message_1 and processes it as described in {{U-V}}.
-The message triggers the exchange with the authorization server, as described in {{V-W}}.
+The message triggers the exchange with the authorization service, as described in {{V-W}}.
 If the exchange between V and W completes successfully, the domain authenticator prepares EDHOC message_2, as described in {{U-V}}.
 The authenticator SHALL map the message to a CoAP response: